masonc15/blog/_posts/2016-08-02-stuff-about-mongodb.md

 }
 ```

-## Know when to use indices
+## Know when to use indexes
-Indices are not adequate at all occasions.
+Indexes are not adequate at all occasions.
 For collections that change often it might not be optimal.
 Because the index needs to be rewritten every time.

 ## Difference between find() and findOne()
 This is probably pretty obvious but still good to know.
 If you are looking for one element you use findOne() because after mongo finds that one element it will stop the search.